Transmit Says “hi” to Microsoft Windows Hello

-Transmit is a risk-based authentication platform that can use Windows Hello as one of its many supported authentication technologies.
+Transmit Security is a risk-based authentication platform that can use Windows Hello as one of its many supported authentication technologies.
 We also extend passwordless workstation login to more platforms such as Windows 7 and 8, Macs, and Citrix for environments that use a mix of operating systems and devices.

 Based on FIDO2, Hello is a decentralized option for passwordless authentication but it doesn’t quite get rid of passwords as you might think.
 It’s not easy to crack biometrics, however if a user fails them on Hello they fall back to a PIN code.
 Transmit’s passwordless solution can use any supported authenticator as a fallback instead of relying on PINs or other less secure options.

 As a centralized platform, Transmit is able to add the dimension of risk to the equation by monitoring the user, device, location and other elements to decide in real-time what actions should be taken.
 If a user fails a biometric or seems higher-risk, there are many options including stepping up to a different authenticator, restricting or denying access, and advanced device management controls that can reset or even wipe a device.

 Finally, Windows Hello is an option for enterprises that have standardized on Azure Active Directory.
 If AWS, Google or other cloud directories are used, organizations have to look beyond Hello to a solution like Transmit Security that supports all the major cloud providers including Azure for passwordless login.